The golf impact position is the single most important moment in every swing you make.

 You get outside of that a long ways, and now you can feel it right away.
 Not only are you compressing your lumbar spine in your lower back, but also your hip.
 You're putting some strain on the outside of your hip cuff.

-If you're inside, we've got other issues because now we haven't shifted enough weight to give ourselves a good descending blow.
+If you're inside, we've got other issues because now we haven't completed enough weight shift to give ourselves a good descending blow.

-First move, we get into what we call neutral joint alignment on that left side, so my left hip is stacked over my left foot.
-The next move is that, as I'm coming down, my left shoulder is also very close to being over my left foot.
+First move, we get into what we call neutral joint alignment on that lead side, so my lead hip is stacked over my lead foot.
+The next move is that, as I'm coming down, my lead shoulder is also very close to being over my lead foot.

 Technically, it will actually be a little bit outside of it for a lot of players - that's perfectly OK, because the opposite of that would be, for golfers who spin their hips, their shoulders tend to fall way back behind that hip line.